Illustration of women using either a barbell or dumbbell home gym to build muscle.

 For more, we have an article breaking down the research on resistance bands.

-Bodyweight workouts are popular because they’re even cheaper and more portable than resistance bands.
-They’re also even harder to progressively load heavier, making the workouts a bit more complicated.
+Bodyweight exercises are popular because they are cheaper and more portable than resistance bands.
+They’re also even harder to load heavier progressively, making the workouts a bit more complicated.
 But on the bright side, they are ideal for building muscle.

 Illustration of a woman doing bodyweight push-ups to build muscle.